 Love this weekly format for your to-do list (from Landee See Landee Do).
 Link no longer available.

 And I am going to start using this free printable from DIY Home Sweet Home for my Master To-Do List!

-Below you'll see that I am in love with sticky notes that are also checklists… and I love that Organized31 has come up with her own way of printing to do lists on post it notes!
+I already shared that I am in love with sticky notes that are also checklists… and I love that Organized31 has come up with her own way of printing to do lists on post-it notes!